-Management requirements of investment fund managers
+Management requirements or investment funds

 Based on Section 18 (1) of the CITA, investment fund managers must have a head office in Hungary from which to direct their operations.

 Pursuant to Section 2 (6) of the CITA, Section 18 (3) of the CITA (electronic portfolio records system) does not apply to venture capital fund managers falling under Section 2 (2) of the CITA.